Skip to main content

 Yes, VodafoneThree brings together two great networks.
 Three customers (including SMARTY) will see on average 20% faster 4G speeds soon.

-• Within just 6 months – SMARTY customers will automatically use both Three’s and Vodafone’s networks – connecting our customers to the strongest signal available, at no extra cost.
+• Starting August 2025 – SMARTY customers will automatically use both Three’s and Vodafone’s networks – connecting our customers to the strongest signal available, at no extra cost.
+When your area is available, we'll be in touch.

 • Over time, VodafoneThree will expand coverage and reliability even further, reaching 95% 4G geographic coverage by 2027 and 99% 5G Standalone by 2034.